UoB-COMSM0166/2026-group-2/README.md

 - Reflect on the project as a whole.
 Lessons learnt.
 Reflect on challenges.
 Future work, describe both immediate next steps for your current game and also what you would potentially do if you had chance to develop a sequel.

-## Contribution Statement

-- Provide a table of everyone's contribution, which *may* be used to weight individual grades.
-We expect that the contribution will be split evenly across team-members in most cases.
-Please let us know as soon as possible if there are any issues with teamwork as soon as they are apparent and we will do our best to help your team work harmoniously together.

 # 10.AI Statement